-The Center for Animal Healing is a unique veterinary facility offering affordable, compassionate and comprehensive care for dogs, cats, horses and exotic pets.
+The Center for Animal Healing is a unique veterinary facility offering affordable, compassionate and comprehensive care for dogs and cats.

 Our approach is to evaluate each patient as an individual and to seek to provide for their physical, emotional and nutritional needs.
 Our emphasis is on: